The map

 Run for you · lives inside one vendor's cloud

 Cloudflare Agent Memory; AWS Bedrock AgentCore Memory.
-Operated for you, low setup — but memory lives inside that vendor's runtime, not across the tools your team already uses.
+Operated for you, low setup.
+But memory lives inside that vendor's runtime, not across the tools your team already uses.

 Managed + Cross-tool